 If your allocation indicates you should own large-cap US growth companies and small-cap value companies, then you’ll most likely use a fund or ETF which specializes in the large-cap growth companies and one which specializes in the small-cap value companies.
 Those are just two categories, but the concept holds across all the categories.

 Building an Investment Portfolio From Scratch

-Building a successful investment portfolio is not complicated, even though you may be a bit overwhelmed after reading this article.
-That holds true whether you’re building the investment portfolio from scratch, taking over an inherited portfolio, or just deciding to review one you’ve let sleep unattended for too long.
+Building an investment portfolio from scratch is not complicated, even though you may be a bit overwhelmed after reading this article.
+That holds true whether you’re building an investment portfolio from scratch, taking over an inherited portfolio, or just deciding to review one you’ve let sleep unattended for too long.
 You can take control, and you can be successful.

 The greatest lesson that we want you to learn from this article is that you will be better off working with a professional to help you with each of the steps above.
 Each step is relatively easy to describe, and the concepts are tried and true.
 It’s the implementation of each and the coordination of all of them together that can be tricky.
 It’s also an area where emotions can have a strong and negative impact.